• Fringe artists parade on the street holding posters and cheering

-2024 Toronto Fringe Festival Lottery
+2025 Toronto Fringe Festival Main Venue Lottery

-2024 Main Lottery Application Guide
+2025 Main Lottery Application Guide

-2024 Toronto Fringe Participation Policies
+2025 Toronto Fringe Participation Policies

-HOW DOES THE LOTTERY WORK
+HOW DOES THE main venue LOTTERY WORK

-There are a set number of Main Venue slots available in the festival, and they are approximately allocated in the following amounts: 10% international participants, 10% national participants, 80% Ontario participants.
+There are a set number of Main Venue slots available in the festival, and they are approximately allocated in the following amounts: 10% International participants, 10% National participants, 80% Ontario participants.

 Lottery Categories